s994n/sei-project-1/readme.md

 Now with a desired order of movement, the enemy will assess whether it is possible to move in each direction.
 The enemy will try (in the order of sorting, as described above) to move in each direction, , until it is able to successfully make a move (until its x-y coordinates change).
 If for any reason the enemy is unable to find a direction to successfully move in (which may very occassionally be the case if the enemy is in a corner), we simply return out of the method and await a new call to decideDirection.

+### Movement timing
+decideDirection (and thereby, enemy movement) is called at slightly different rates for different enemy instances in chase mode.
+Doing this means that over time enemies spread out across the board, thus providing more interesting gameplay.